 - ¼ teaspoon Salt ¼ teaspoon Salt

-- C&H® Confectioners Sugar 6 cups 6 cups C&H® Confectioners Sugar
+- C&H® Powdered Sugar 6 cups 6 cups C&H® Powdered Sugar

 - 4-5 tablespoons Heavy cream or coconut milk 4-5 tablespoons Heavy cream or coconut milk